jcchikikomori/php7-starter/README.md

 ## Requirements

+* Apache-based web servers or any with .htaccess & RewriteEngine support
 * PHP 5.3.7+ (PHP 7 Support still ongoing for development.
 Nah, checking deprecated syntaxes)
 * MySQL 5 database (please use a modern version of MySQL (5.5, 5.6, 5.7) as very old versions have a exotic bug that [makes injections possible](http://stackoverflow.com/q/134099/1114320).